Daudia/WebScraping_SensCritique/README.md

   <img src="https://image.jimcdn.com/app/cms/image/transf/dimension=555x10000:format=jpg/path/s63ccf77ce0e97436/image/ibc519716a5a90364/version/1517731088/image.jpg"  alt="SensCritique_Logo"/>
 </p>

+*A Notebook explaining all the code used for this project is available in the repository*

 # 1. Problematization

 Our experiment aims to answer the following question: does the popularity of a cultural object correlate with its perceived quality?